Benefits Of Family Income Protection Insurance

 It seems that families in the UK may finally be making income protection a top priority according to an Aviva insurance company survey.

-The study found that compared with an average of 36 percent, UK couples with at least two children are more likely to have cover, with 45 percent of them purchasing protection.
+The study found that compared with an average of 36 percent, UK couples with at least two children are more likely to have family income protection cover, with 45 percent of them purchasing protection.

 Since August 2012, single UK parents have increased their cover to 21 percent.
 Increasing incomes since 2011 and the ability to save more money may be responsible for this positive trend.